-- b) For the Burlington, Aldershot and Appleby Mobility Hubs, as identified on Schedule F: Burlington Mobility Hub; Schedule G: Aldershot Mobility Hub; and Schedule H: Appleby Mobility Hub, of this Plan, the applicable objectives and policies for the underlying land use designations on Schedule C: Land Use-Urban Area, the objectives and policies for mobility hubs in Subsection 8.1.2 of this Plan, and any other applicable policies of this Plan, shall apply. - Applications for Official Plan Amendments, Zoning By-law Amendments and c) site plan approvals within mobility hubs preceding the completion of an area-specific plan shall have regard for Provincial guidelines for mobility hubs and transit, and shall implement Regional and Provincial major transit station area policies.
-In addition, applications for Official Plan Amendments, Zoning By-law Amendments and site plan approvals within the Burlington, Aldershot and Appleby Mobility Hubs, shall have regard for the Mobility Hub Opportunities and Constraints Study (2014). - d) Multi unit residential developments in mobility hubs should incorporate a mix of unit sizes to accommodate a diverse range of household sizes and incomes. - e) All development proposals requiring a Transportation Impact Study shall address all modes of transportation, giving priority to active transportation and transit considerations, including frequent transit corridors. - f) Transportation demand management (TDM) measures shall be addressed, and form part of the City's evaluation of opportunities for reduced parking standards in proposed development within mobility hubs, subject to the policies of Subsection 6.2.10, Transportation Demand Management, of this Plan. - Applications for Official Plan Amendments, Zoning By-law Amendments and g) site plan approvals within mobility hubs shall submit and implement, to the satisfaction of the City, an urban design brief prepared by a qualified person.
-The brief shall demonstrate how the proposed development contributes towards achieving mobility hub objectives for design and how the development is consistent with the policies contained in Chapter 7: Design Excellence, of this Plan, and any applicable design guidelines. - h) All development within mobility hubs shall consider opportunities to provide improved walking and cycling connections. - i) Established Neighbourhood Areas within mobility hubs are subject to the policies contained in Subsection 2.4.2(3) of this Plan.
+- b) For the Burlington, Aldershot and Appleby Mobility Hubs, as identified on Schedule F: Burlington Mobility Hub; Schedule G: Aldershot Mobility Hub; and Schedule H: Appleby Mobility Hub, of this Plan, the applicable objectives and policies for the underlying land use designations on Schedule C: Land Use-Urban Area, the objectives and policies for Mobility mobility Hubs hubs in this Subsection 8.1.2 of this Plan, and any other applicable policies of this Plan, shall apply. - c) Applications for Official Plan Amendments, Zoning By-law Amendments and site plan approvals within mobility hubs preceding the completion of an area-specific plan shall have regard for Provincial guidelines for mobility hubs and transit, and shall implement Regional and Provincial major transit station area policies.
+In addition, applications for Official Plan Amendments, Zoning By-law Amendments and site plan approvals within the Burlington, Aldershot and Appleby Mobility Hubs, shall have regard for the Mobility Hub Opportunities and Constraints Study (2014). - d) Multi unit residential developments in mobility hubs should incorporate a mix of unit sizes to accommodate a diverse range of household sizes and incomes. - e) All development proposals requiring a Transportation Impact Study shall address all modes of transportation, giving priority to active transportation and transit considerations, including frequent transit corridors. - f) Transportation demand management (TDM) measures shall be addressed, and form part of the City's evaluation of opportunities for reduced parking standards in all existing and proposed development within mobility hubs, subject to the policies of Subsection 6.2.10, Transportation Demand Management, of this Plan. - g) Applications for Official Plan Amendments, Zoning By-law Amendments and site plan approvals within Mobility mobility Hubs-hubs shall-shall submit and implement, to the satisfaction of the City, an urban design brief prepared by a qualified person.
+The brief-brief shall-demonstrate how the proposed development contributes towards achieving-mobility hub-hub objectives for design and how the development is consistent with the policies contained in Chapter 7: Design Excellence, of this Plan, and any applicable design guidelines. - h) All development within mobility hubs shall consider opportunities to provide improved walking and cycling connections. - i) Established\Neighbourhood\Areas within Mobility mobility Hubs\hubs\are subject to the policies contained in Subsection 2.4.2(3) of this Plan.

-Development within mobility hubs preceding the completion of an areaj) specific plan shall be subject to the applicable policies of Subsection 7.3.2 of this Plan.
+i) Development within mobility hubs preceding the completion of an areaspecific plan shall be subject to the applicable policies of Subsection 7.3.2 of this Plan.